-Our Best Guesses Re: the Build Back Period for Local Employers and Job Seekers!
+Our Best Guess Re: What the BUILD BACK Period Will Look Like for Northwest Employers and Job Seekers!

 The Local Job Scene Will Likely Not Be the SNAP BACK We Might Want……but BUILD BACK WE WILL!